 Sharding allows you to distribute loads across database hosts, which lets you overcome the resource restrictions of a single server.
 This is particularly important when you handle large amounts of data or run compute-intensive jobs.

 Horizontal scaling involves distributing datasets and load across multiple nodes.
-Although a single machine may be low capacity or slow, in a horizontally-scaled cluster, each machine handles only part of the total load and stores only part of the total data.
+While a single machine may be slow or low-capacity, in a horizontally-scaled cluster, each machine handles only part of the total load and stores only part of the total data.
 This helps make your system more efficient than with a single high-capacity server.

 Read more about Redis database sharding in the Redis documentation.

 Redis Cluster structure

 Redis Redis Cluster lets you create a Redis installation with automatic data sharding between the hosts.
 Redis Redis Cluster includes a set of hosts for storing your data.
 Redis Redis Cluster is divided into shards, each consisting of a master and replica set.
 Data from clients is written to the master hosts, which are then replicated.